 What’s Included in the Transfer

-- any agreements the business is involved in, including leases and contracts;
+- assignment of agreements in which the business is involved, including leases and contracts

 Determining the Purchase Price

 When selling a business, the purchase price is one of the determining factors in terms of the negotiations.
 When the price has been agreed to, it will be apportioned to plant, equipment or goodwill.

 For example, a manufacturing business may apportion a higher percentage of the selling price to the plant and equipment than a service business would.
 The tax consequences will depend on the manner in which the purchase price was apportioned.